-46. The above table shows that the injury margin works out 48 percent, which is above the dumping margin determined for the investigated product i.e. 34.15 percent of the C&F price (Table-III supra).
-Thus, in terms of Section 50 (2) of the Act, lesser duty would not be adequate to remove injury to the domestic industry.
-Therefore, definitive antidumping duty at full margin of dumping i.e. 34.15 percent ad valorem on dumped imports of the investigated product importable from China is hereby imposed for a period of five years effective from June 13, 2024.
-However, in accordance with Section 51.1(ea) of the Act, the antidumping duty will not be levied on imports of the investigated product that are used as inputs in products destined solely for exports or for use in the foreign grant-in-aid projects and are covered under any scheme exempting customs duties for exports or foreign grant-in-aid projects under the Customs Act, 1969 (IV of 1969).
+Note: Non-injurious price and landed costs are without sales tax above the dumping margin determined for the investigated i.e. 34.48 percent of the C&F price (Table-III supra).
+Thus, in terms of Section 43 (1) of the Act, lesser duty would not be adequate to remove injury to the domestic industry.
+Therefore, provisional antidumping duty at full margin of dumping i.e. 34.48 percent ad valorem on dumped imports of the investigated product importable from China is hereby imposed for a period of four months effective from June 13, 2024.
+However, in accordance with Section 51(ea) of the Act, provisional antidumping duty will not be levied on imports of the investigated product that are used as inputs in products destined solely for exports or for use in the foreign grant-in-aid projects and are covered under any scheme exempting customs duties for exports or foreign grant-in-aid projects under the Customs Act, 1969 (IV of 1969).
 The investigated product is classified under PCT codes 5404.1900, 5404.9000 and 5406.0000.